jad-darrous/jad-darrous.github.io/_pages/publications.md

 {% endfor %}</ul>

-Publications in national conferences
+Papers in national conferences
 ------
-+ J. Darrous, **On the (In)Efficiency of IPFS for Geo-distributed Virtual Machine Images Management** in Conférence en Parallelisme, Architecture et Système (ComPAS 2017) - Jun.
++ Jad Darrous, **On the (In)Efficiency of IPFS for Geo-distributed Virtual Machine Images Management** in Conférence en Parallelisme, Architecture et Système (ComPAS 2017) - Jun.
 2017, Sophia-Antipolis, France. <br/>
 [NO PROCEEDINGS]